Domain Name System Security Extensions (DNSSEC)

 The domain name system (DNS) translates domain names into numeric Internet addresses.
 However, DNS is a fundamentally insecure protocol.
 It does not guarantee where DNS records come from and accepts any requests given to it.

 DNSSEC creates a secure layer to the domain name system by adding cryptographic signatures to DNS records.
-By doing so, your request can check the signature to verify that the record you need comes from the authoritative name server and was not altered along the way. .
+By doing so, your request can check the signature to verify that the record you need comes from the authoritative name server and was not altered along the way.
+Read more about how DNSSEC works on cloudflare.com.

-- Log in to the , and click Registrar.
+- Log in to the Cloudflare dashboard, and select your account.